Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 ## Requirements

 - You must have an [OVHcloud Load balancer](/links/network/load-balancer) in your OVHcloud account.
-- You must be logged in to the [OVH Control Panel](/links/manager).
+- You must be logged in to the [OVHcloud Control Panel](/links/manager).

 ## Instructions